nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-document-layouts.md

 ];
 ```

+## How to Define a New Document Type Layout with the View Designer

+When you start your application, the first thing that you probably want to do is to create your own document type to fit your needs.
+You can create as many document types as you want with Nuxeo Studio and the View Designer.

+In this how-to you will learn how to create a document type layout with View Designer from a document type created in Nuxeo Studio.

+### Prerequisites

+- A [Contract document type]({{page version='' space='nxdoc' page='getting-started-with-nuxeo-studio'}}#step-3-create-a-contract-document-type) created in Nuxeo Studio
+- Web UI defined as your default user interface

+Once you are all set, you can navigate to the View Designer application to customize our layouts.

+### Layout Creation

+1. Go on the **Layout** tab on the left menu
+2. Under **Local Types** you will find your Contract document type
+3. Five layouts are available for the customization, let's start with the **Create** layout, click on the **CUSTOMIZE** button in the editor.
+  {{#> callout type='tip' }}
+  It automatically creates the nuxeo-contract-create-layout.html file, scaffolding
+    - The title and description fields
+    - Every custom property linked to the document type
+  {{/callout}}
+4. In the catalog properties on the left select File > content:blob > view and drag'n'drop it in the main view.
+  You now have an upload button on your document layout.
+5. At the top right-hand corner of the View Designer, switch the editor to code editor.
+    You are now in the HTML mode of the View Designer.
+6. Select the

 {{#> callout type='note' }}
 For more information about customizing and deployig Web UI, please check the [Customization Tutorial]({{page page='web-ui-customization-tutorial'}}).
 {{/callout}}